selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 In the External Tools Step 2 panel ‘Mutalisk’ is selected, and the data exported at Step 3; this arrives in the computer download folder as a zipped folder called ‘Lung Cancer_Mutalisk’, the dataset name in CRUX.
-This contains VCF data files for all the samples, and it is best to open the folder and copy the uncompressed files to a nearby location.
+This contains VCF data files for all the samples, and it is best to unzip this folder before proceeding further.
 These individual files will be uploaded to Mutalisk as described below.

 Note that in the Step 5 panel there is information about using Mutalisk: